-Obamacare vs. a Oklahoma Medicare Advantage Plan
+How-To Enroll in a Oklahoma Medicare Advantage Plan

-About Our Oklahoma Medicare Advantage (Part C) Information
+About Our 2015 Oklahoma Medicare Advantage (Part C) Information

-The Medicare insurance data published by MedicareWire.com is received from public data files provided by the U.S. Centers for Medicare and Medicaid Services (CMS) website.
+The Medicare insurance data published by MedicareWire.com is received from public data files provided by the U.S. federal government.
 Although we do our best to regularly update our databases, we are not able to ensure the exactness of the information.
-You must use a licensed insurance agent to get an accurate and binding quote.For additional helpful information visit CMS on the web at http://cms.gov.
+You must use a licensed insurance agent to get an accurate and binding quote.For more information about the Medicare program, visit http://cms.gov.
 This page was last updated on 9/13/2015.